truefrontier/pullpreview-app/ROADMAP.md

 - Re-enabled expand/collapse functionality for diff files
 - Added keyboard shortcuts for application menu, new window, and settings
 - Removed Change Folder button, added File menu with Open Repository option
-- Added stage/unstage functionality with checkboxes for files
+- Removed stage/unstage functionality for a cleaner interface
 - Moved auto-refresh toggle from toolbar to settings modal
 - Added persistence for repository path and target branch between sessions
 - Added settings modal with option to select preferred code editor